-Routine eye care (such as glasses, contacts, and eye exams) is provided for certain employer groups through UPMC Vision Advantage at 1-877-648-9621 or Vision Benefits of America (VBA) at 1-800-432-4966.
+Routine eye care (such as glasses, contacts, and eye exams) is provided for certain employer groups through UPMC Vision Care at 1-877-262-7870 or UPMC Vision Advantage at 1-877-648-9621.
 The levels of coverage vary by group.
-A member's identification card does not indicate coverage, so providers should contact UPMC Vision Advantage or VBA to determine benefits.
+A Member's identification card does not indicate coverage, so providers should contact the appropriate vendor to determine benefits.